Home > Analyses > Consumer Defensive > Target Corporation

 Revenue by Segment

-The pie chart presents Target Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting the company’s diverse product categories.
+This pie chart presents Target Corporation’s revenue distribution by product segment for the fiscal year 2024, illustrating the relative size and contribution of each category.

 revenue by segment